Milwaukee Battery Says Fully Charged But Not Working: How To Fix It

 Try A Different Charger

-Trying a different charger can help determine whether the problem is with the battery or the charging device.
-Additionally, check for any physical damage or debris on the battery contacts and clean them if necessary.
+Trying a different charger can help determine whether the problem is with the battery indicator light or the charging device.
+Additionally, check for any damage or debris on the battery level button contacts and clean them if necessary.

 Resetting the battery by removing it from the tool and reinserting it after a few seconds might also do the trick.
 If the battery still doesn’t work, try charging it again for a longer period of time, as a partial charge can sometimes cause issues.